Head-on-a-Stick/SharpBang/README.md

 ```
 # cp sharpbang-buster.img /dev/sdX ; sync
 ```
-The installed system will be pure Debian 10 (buster) with no added repositories.
+The username for the live system is *user* and the password is *live*.

 ### Customising the image